 The U.S. Food and Drug Administration (FDA) has recently approved two new medications, Torsemide and a chewable tablet form of Pimomedin, for the treatment of congestive heart failure (CHF) in dogs.

-This approval was announced by the American Veterinary Medical Association (AVMA), marks a significant advancement in veterinary medicine, offering new hope for dogs suffering from this debilitating condition.
+This approval was announced by the American Veterinary Medical Association (AVMA), marking a significant advancement in veterinary medicine and offering new hope for dogs suffering from this debilitating condition.

 Torsemide, a loop diuretic, is now approved to help manage the symptoms of CHF by reducing fluid accumulation in the body, which is a common issue in dogs with heart failure.
 It works by increasing the excretion of water and salt through the kidneys, thereby reducing the workload on the heart.